Albanese government: National Anti-Corruption Commission

 During the election campaign, Albanese confirmed that his government would seek to establish a federal National Anti-Corruption Commission within its first year in office.
 On the day he was sworn in, Albanese confirmed that he had already ordered work to begin on this task.
-Attorney-General Mark Dreyfus confirmed that the government intended to introduce legislation to establish an anti-corruption commission by the end of 2022.
-Dreyfus said that the government's legislation will include provision for the commission to investigate pork-barrelling as well as “serious and systemic” past corruption allegations.

-Dreyfus introduced a bill to establish a National Anti-Corruption Commission in September 2022.
+Attorney-General Mark Dreyfus said that the government's legislation would include provision for the commission to investigate pork-barrelling, as well as "serious and systemic" past corruption allegations.
+In September 2022, Dreyfus introduced a bill to establish a National Anti-Corruption Commission (NACC).
 The bill passed the Parliament on 30 November 2022 in line with the government's commitment to establish an anti-corruption commission prior to the end of 2022.
+The NACC came into existence on 1 July 2023.

+Administrative Appeals Tribunal

+On 16 December 2022, the Labor Albanese government announced that it will abolish the Administrative Appeals Tribunal (AAT) and replace it with a new body, claiming that the AAT had been "fatally compromised" by political appointments and "cronyism".
+On 28 May 2024, the legislation to establish the AAT's replacement, the Administrative Review Tribunal (ART), passed the Parliament.
+The new Tribunal commenced in October 2024.

+Ban on public display of terrorist or Nazi symbols

+In June 2023, the Albanese government introduced legislation to ban the public display of terrorist or Nazi symbols, including the Nazi salute.
+The ban passed Parliament in December 2023 and came into effect the following month.

 Bernard Collaery prosecution

 On 7 July 2022, Attorney-General Mark Dreyfus exercised his power under section 71 of the Judiciary Act to cease proceedings against Bernard Collaery in connection with the Australia–East Timor spying scandal.